johan162/mptools/docs/04-quickstart.md

 ![Figure 1 - Relation between scripts](figs/mptools-relation-fig.png)
 ***Figure 1:*** *Relation between scripts and the underlying `multipass`*

+## Accessing the node

+When the nodes are setup (using Cloud Init Files) the current users public SSH key are installed in the node so that it can be easily accessed by ´ssh´ directly without any password hassle.

 ## Examples

 The following basic examples show how nodes can be created once the `mptools` package have been